 Basilica Ulpia; (inset) inscription celebrating the 1815 completion of the excavations by Pope Pius VII

-The main remaining monument of the Forum of Trajan (Marcus Ulpius Traianus) is Colonna Traiana; the other components of the complex were a lost arch at its eastern entrance, a large basilica which had four rows of grey granite columns and
+Colonna Traiana is the main remaining monument of the Forum built by Emperor Trajan (Marcus Ulpius Traianus) in 108-113 AD; the other buildings of the complex were a lost triumphal arch at its eastern entrance, a large basilica which had four rows of grey granite columns and

-Trajan's Forum included a semicircular square surrounded by a series of shops.
-Trajan's equestrian statue stood at its centre (see a page which extensively covers Mercati di Traiano).
+The Forum was adjoined by a semicircular square surrounded by a series of shops.
+A lost equestrian statue of the Emperor stood at its centre (see a page which extensively covers Mercati di Traiano).

 The image used as background for this page shows a scene from Vasi's plate.

 Excerpts from Giuseppe Vasi 1761 Itinerary related to this page:

 Fin dall'anno 1432. fu eretta questa chiesa col monastero per le canonichesse Lateranensi, le quali hanno ornata la chiesa con stucchi dorati, e pitture; quelle nella cappella della Madonna sono di Baldassare della Croce, le altre nella cappella del ss.
 Crocifisso, di Gio. de' Vecchi; quelle nella volta, di Mario Arconio, ed il quadro nell'altare maggiore è di Luigi Gazi.
 Siegue dopo di questa la chiesa di s.
 Eufemia col conservatorio per le povere zittelle orfane, che corrisponde incontro alla chiesa del ss.
 Nome di Maria.